cert-manager/website/content/en/docs/usage/certificate.md

 usages and extended key usages.
 Although cert-manager will attempt to honor this request, some issuers will remove, add defaults, or otherwise completely ignore the request and is determined on an issuer by issuer basis.
-The `CA` and `SelfSigned` issuer will always return certificates matching the usages you have requested.
+The `CA` and `SelfSigned` `Issuer` will always return certificates matching the usages you have requested.

 Unless any number of usages has been set, cert-manager will set the default